 How does this all relate to marketing?
 This blog will help explain what augmented and predictive analytics is and how it’s becoming a key driver for businesses ready to modernise their analytics capabilities.
 Let’s dive in.

 Coined in 2017 by Gartner, augmented analytics is the use of enabling technologies such as machine learning and AI to assist with data preparation, insight generation, and explanation to augment how people explore and analyse data in analytics and business intelligence platforms.
 The idea behind augmented analytics is to support human intelligence and speed up repetitive tasks by making smarter decisions.

-Augmented analytics enables marketers to stay agile in the rapidly accelerating marketing landscape and empowers them to realise the full value of their data.
-Augmented intelligence can be used in many different fields.
+Augmented analytics enables marketers to stay agile in the rapidly accelerating marketing landscape.
+It empowers them to realise the full value of their data.
+Augmented intelligence can be used in many different fields according to Neil Patel.
 It can support financial professionals in making regulatory decisions or help healthcare professionals make medical decisions.

-It allows marketers to identify and quickly adapt to emerging trends that might impact their businesses, such as market changes or unexpected user behaviours.
+It allows marketers to identify and quickly adapt to emerging trends that might impact their businesses.
 For instance, augmented analytics may identify the channels a specific customer segment engages with the most and the types of ads that receive a maximum response.
 With this insight, marketers know precisely where and how to reach customers to elicit the desired action.

 What is predictive analytics?

 Predictive analytics is a category of data analytics aimed at making predictions about future outcomes based on historical data and analytical techniques such as statistical modelling and machine learning.
 The historical data is fed into a mathematical model that considers key trends and patterns in the data.
 For example, predictive analytics can be used to determine future population trends, allowing governments to gain a clear understanding of the challenges facing citizens and drive more informed decision-making.